 This internal assessment is based around two basic analyses.
 First, an organization must determine the critical success factors or necessary circumstances to capitalize on a particular growth path (e.g., what skills, resources or positioning with key stakeholders are pre-conditions for success).
 Second, the organization must do a brutally honest assessment of internal strengths and weaknesses and, more importantly, map those to growth opportunities and pre-conditions for success.
 Only then can you gauge the likelihood for success down a particular path and address any risks inherent in following that path.

 How will we support and sustain the desired growth?

 Growth, for all its advantages, can put tremendous strains on an organization due to the nature of change and added complexity.
 These strains come in several varieties, ranging from infrastructure to culture to talent.
 A checklist of the four most important factors (and points of stress) for supporting and sustaining growth includes:

-In short, it is important to anticipate the changes and stresses associated with your growth plan, and prepare adequately to handle these effectively.
+In short, it is important to anticipate the changes and stresses associated with your plan, and prepare adequately to handle these effectively.

-Asking the right questions about growth and answering them in the right order as a leadership team is a simple but powerful starting point for thinking about top-line growth.
+Asking the right questions and answering them in the right order as a leadership team is a simple but powerful starting point for thinking about top-line growth.
 The process of discussing these questions will help create the clarity and commitment from the leadership team that are necessary ingredients for success.
-Finally, the growth narrative that results from answering the three questions will help to 1) establish the most appropriate growth plan and objectives for your organization; 2) effectively communicate the plan to ensure the full understanding and support from others in your organization; and 3) help ensure effective execution of the growth plan.
+Finally, the narrative that results from answering the three questions will help to 1) establish the most appropriate growth plan and objectives for your organization; 2) effectively communicate the plan to ensure the full understanding and support from others in your organization; and 3) help ensure effective execution of the plan.